k-urtica/tints-and-shades/content/docs/en.md

 ## What is Tints and Shades Generator?

-**Tints and Shades Generator** is a web tool that automatically generates beautiful color variations from a single base color.
+**Tints and Shades Generator** is a web tool that creates color variations that look truly natural to the human eye, all from a single base color.

-**Tints** refer to lighter colors created by mixing the original color with white. **Shades** refer to darker colors created by mixing the original color with black.
+**Tints** are lighter colors made by mixing the base color with white. **Shades** are darker colors made by mixing the base color with black.

-With this tool, designers and developers no longer need to manually adjust colors one by one.
-You can instantly create unified and beautiful color palettes.
-It's a practical tool that can be used in various scenarios such as web design, UI design, and brand color development.
+But this tool doesn't just mix colors in a simple way.
+It uses the latest **oklch color space** technology to make color changes feel perceptually smooth and natural.

+Oklch lets us adjust "lightness," "hue," and "chroma" in a way that's much closer to how people actually see color.
+So, no matter what color you start with, you get gradients that just feel right.

+For example, when you lighten blue towards white, you don't get a dull, washed-out blue—you get a clean, beautiful light blue.
+When you darken a color towards black, you keep the richness and depth, not just a muddy gray.

+Thanks to this, designers and developers can instantly create unified, beautiful palettes without tedious manual tweaking.
+Whether it's for web design, UI, or brand colors, this tool is practical and reliable.

 ## Why was this tool created?

-Have you ever thought while designing, "This color is nice, but I'd like a slightly lighter version" or "I want to create a darker version too"?

-**Tints and Shades Generator** was born from such common design challenges.
-Creating natural and beautiful gradients instantly from a single color - that's the reason this tool exists.
+Ever found yourself thinking, "I love this color, but I wish I had a lighter version," or "I want a deeper, richer shade"?

+But when you try to adjust colors by hand, they often end up looking dull or not quite right.

+**Tints and Shades Generator** was made to solve those color struggles.
+With just one color, you get a full, natural gradient—no more muddy or awkward transitions.
+Every color keeps its character, and the balance of brightness and vibrancy always feels good.

+## Technical Details & Why It Matters

+This tool uses the **oklch color space** for all color mixing and gradients.
+Oklch is designed to match human color perception, so gradients look much more natural than with traditional RGB or Lab mixing.

+- Mixing with white (#fff) and black (#000) is done in oklch
+- TailwindCSS color scales are generated using oklch
+- Any color you choose will produce smooth, perceptually-correct gradients

+That means colors rarely break or look off, and the balance of lightness and vibrancy is always spot-on.

 ## When to use it?